Reviewed Date: 11/30/2022

 City governments can now use computers as a tool for both creating and maintaining original records and for reproducing existing paper records onto other storage media.
-Any records required to be kept by a government official in Tennessee may be maintained on a computer or removable computer storage media, including CD-ROMs, instead of in bound books or as paper records.
+Any records required to be kept by a government official in Tennessee may be maintained on a computer or removable computer storage media, including any electronic medium, instead of in bound books or as paper records.
 But in order to do so, the following standards must be met:

 1. The information must be available for public inspection, unless it is required by law to be a confidential record;